Brief description

 • Synnotech AG

-• Technische Hochschule Ingolstadt
+• TH Ingolstadt

-Project ideas in the M-AIR network Multimodal AI for adaptive intralogistics and robotics
+Project ideas in the M-AIR network

 The M-AIR network brings together companies and research institutions that are jointly exploring new approaches for AI-based applications in production, logistics, and industry.